Jinger Duggar Fans Can Pay $60 To Meet Her And Her Husband, Jeremy Vuolo

 Jinger Duggar and Jeremy Vuolo have been engaged in a massive social media effort to promote SWAN 4 Kids, a nonprofit that provides free music and singing lessons to children with incarcerated parents.
 The couple has shared numerous Facebook, Twitter, and Instagram posts about SWAN 4 Kids, and they’ve also filmed a few videos profiling children whose lives have been changed through their involvement with the organization.
 According to the Duggar Family Blog, the couple recently decided to take their support for SWAN 4 Kids one step further by offering to make an appearance at a public event benefiting the charity.

-Jinger and Jeremy will head to Lancaster, Pennsylvania next week to attend the Make An Extraordinary Difference Gala.
-The three-hour event will take place on November 15 at the Best Western Premier Eden Resort & Suites located on

-222 Eden Road, and it will begin at 6 p.m.
+Jinger and Jeremy will head to Lancaster, Pennsylvania, next week to attend the Make An Extraordinary Difference Gala.
+The three-hour event will take place on November 15 at the Best Western Premier Eden Resort & Suites located on 222 Eden Road, and it will begin at 6 p.m.
 ET.
-Tickets are $60 a person or $550 for a table of ten people.
+Tickets are $60 a person, or $550 for a table of ten people.
 The price of admission includes hors d’oeuvres and an “elegant dinner.”

 There’s no word on whether Jinger Duggar and Jeremy Vuolo will address attendees at any point during the event or if they’ll simply mix and mingle with the crowd, but they are prominently featured in a Facebook promotion for the gala.